-- The fine-sand, half-mile beach is the star of the show: fringed by palms and pines, dotted with exquisite shells, you feel like Robinson Crusoe - but with fine cuisine and cocktails on tap
+- The fine-sand, half-mile beach is the star of the show: fringed by palms and pines, dotted with exquisite shells, crashing waves, and bare minimum visual intrusion

 - There's tons to do: tennis, yoga, spa, watersports (from sailing to efoils), fishing villages to visit, even a golf course nearby

 - And the snorkelling is superb – the resort's name means 'Bay of Corals' – with year-round warm waters

 - Their commitment to sustainability is admirable: recycled building materials, 600 re-planted trees, no single-use plastics, and rice from their own paddies (with excess harvest being donated locally).
 They are the temporary caretakers of the bay and seem genuinely dedicated to protecting it